-Income tax expense was \$4.7 million in the three months ended June 30, 2020 compared to expense of \$2.1 million in the three months ended June 30, 2019.
+Income tax expense was \$5.4 million in the nine months ended December 31, 2020 compared to expense of \$3.5 million in the nine months ended December 31, 2019.
 In the fourth quarter of fiscal 2020, we recorded a current tax benefit of approximately \$10.0 million which represented our estimate of the net operating loss carryback resulting from the CARES Act.
 In the first quarter of fiscal 2021, we recorded an adjustment of \$3.2 million to reduce the current benefit of the net operating loss carryback benefit we will realize from the CARES Act.
-In fiscal 2018, we determined that it was more likely than not that we will not realize the benefits of our gross deferred tax assets and therefore recorded a valuation allowance to reduce the carrying value of these gross deferred tax assets, net of the impact of the reversal of taxable temporary differences, to zero.
-Our position remains unchanged with respect to the realizability of our deferred tax assets as of June 30, 2020.